Fitness Diet Trends

 The Mediterranean diet is highly adaptable and allows for customization based on individual preferences and cultural practices.
 While the core principles remain the same, the diet can be tailored to meet specific dietary needs or restrictions.
 For example, individuals with lactose intolerance can opt for dairy alternatives or increase their intake of other calcium-rich foods.
 It is important to focus on consuming whole foods, limiting processed options, and incorporating a variety of colorful fruits, vegetables, whole grains, legumes, and healthy fats.

-See also Fitness Trends Apple Watch
+See also Fitness Diet Trends

 Low-Carb Diet